Lipitor is a prescription medication that’s approved by the FDA to:

 It’s possible that you’ll have muscle pain while taking Lipitor.

 If you have unexplained muscle pain while taking Lipitor, you should contact your doctor right away.
-You should also report any unexplained tenderness or weakness.
+You should also tell them about any unexplained tenderness or weakness.
 Although most cases of muscle pain aren’t serious, it could be a symptom of a more serious problem.

 Symptoms of rhabdomyolysis can include: